Forney Commercial Hood Cleaning

 Charbroil or smoke-heavy kitchens

-Ask how the provider handles heavier residue and whether the frequency should be shorter than a light-use kitchen.
+Ask how heavier residue is handled and whether the frequency should be shorter than a light-use kitchen.

 Shared retail spaces